linamoussadek/HotelsApp/README.md

 # HotelsApp

-An e-booking app for (fictional) hotels, created with React, Express, Node, and ElephantSQL.
+An e-booking app for (fictional) hotels, created with: React, Express, Node, and ElephantSQL.

 ## Steps to run:
 > You will need [Node](https://nodejs.org/en) installed on your machine